toomeysimon/toomeysimon.github.io/README.md

   <p class="about">
-    junior studying computer science at west high. i like to make stuff that people look at. here are some of the things people looked at :
+    junior studying computer science at west high. im not good at anything but i like to think i make an honest effort anyway here are some things that i do:
   </p>

   <p class="section-title">— projects</p>